followcrom/cromWell/README.md

 # 🏃‍♂️ CromWell 🍋🥝🍌🍐🥥🍈

-Pull Fitbit health data into InfluxDB and visualize it with Grafana.
+Fetch and analyze your Fitbit health data.
+The project automatically pulls data from the Fitbit API, backs it up to AWS S3 as gzipped JSON, and processes it into Parquet format for efficient analysis with Jupyter notebooks.
 All automated via a cron job that runs once a day.
-It’s your personal observability pipeline! 🚀
+It's your personal health data pipeline! 🚀

 ### Fitbit Web API Reference